echinopscis/echinopscis.github.io/_posts/2023-02-08-dissco-futures.md

   - img: /assets/images/dissco-futures/Slide8.PNG
     img_alt: "Working in Kew's herbarium: FAIR in a physical resource"
     notes: |
       When our "work from home" order stopped, it was a real pleasure to come back to Kew and explore the physical working environment that we have built for researchers to interact with the specimens.
 I looked at this from a new perspective.
 I think a better awareness of working environments can set us a new challenge: how do we maximise the use of digital working environments, are there different tools and interfaces that can enable research and collaboration?
+      (Image credit: RBG Kew)
   - img: /assets/images/dissco-futures/Slide9.PNG
     img_alt: "Institutional scale: comprehensive digitisation"
     notes: |